yihzymoney/frontier-chain-testnets/0-black-mamba/README.md

 # Frontier Chain Testnet: Black Mamba 0

 This will be the first public testnet for Frontier Chain, a public blockchain for managing DeFi positions across various protocols without compromising safety or security.
+Read the introduction [here](https://blog.frontierwallet.com/frontier-chain-testnet-is-now-live/).

 Please put gentxs in the `gentxs` folder within this directory.